-The auger borings were drilled using a truck mounted SIMCO 2400 drill rig equipped with a rotary head.
+The auger borings were drilled using both a truck mounted SIMCO 2400 drill rig and a truck mounted Dietrich D50 drill rig both with rotary heads.
 3.25-inch solid-stem augers were used to drill the holes.
 During drilling, field logs were created and maintained by CFS personnel to catalog the materials encountered.